 While at the beach to gather stuff for barricading the hotel, Alicia joins her mom, and Madison finally gets a chance to really talk to her daughter.
 Madison appologizes for not being there for her daughter.
 Both now and especially when she was younger and her father died.
 Nick was always in trouble, so he was the one Madison had to worry about and focus on.
 Alicia says there’s nothing to apologize for and that her mother made her the strong woman she is.

-While the two women are talking about how long it’ll take to clear to hotel of the infected inside, Alicia has an idea.
+While the two women are talking about how long it’ll take to clear the hotel of the infected inside, Alicia has an idea.
 There’s a long pier and a very strong current, so the idea is to lure all the infected out to the pier in a huge team effort.
-One person will get them to the end of the pier and jump into the water were a boat is waiting.
+One person will get them to the end of the pier and jump into the water where a boat is waiting.
 The infected will mindlessly follow the human food source and land in the strong current.

 Side note: Let me just say, I love how this show is really coming into it’s own style and storyline now.
 We have parallels to older episodes and know how the characters will react.
 After this and the previous episode especially, I can clearly see how season 3 could be the one to really make this show as strong as the first season showed potential for.
 Season 2 isn’t even over and I am really excited for season 3 already.

-After the joined efforts and success of clearing out the hotel, the hotel groups are enjoying a festive dinner together.
+After the joint efforts and success of clearing out the hotel, the hotel groups are enjoying a festive dinner together.
 Complete with champagne and everything.
 However, two people are missing: The groom, Oscar, and the mother of the bride.
 Madison and Victor both know that the mom will take time, but Victor asks where the honeymoon suite is, and goes to talk to the groom.

 This entire episode, Victor has been off.
 Madison has tried to talk to him, but it’s clear that the idea of building a new home is too painful for Victor.
 He had a home and someone he loved, and he has just lost them both.
 And these are the feelings, he knows will resonate with Oscar.
 He finds the groom standing outside the honeymoon suite, and of course, Victor already knows that there’s one last infected still in the hotel; The bride in the honeymoon suite.